MAYA - THE ILLUSION OF “SELF” PART 5: THE IMPORTANCE OF KNOWING OURSELVES

 “Everything we do affects the whole of existence.”
 There is no such thing as a benign act.
 This is very important to understand, because the more we connect with and understand ourselves, the more we understand our connection to others, the environment, the planet as a whole, and the whole cosmos we're a part of.
 The world as it is is only a reflection of how we see ourselves as individuals and collectively as a community.

 The delicate “web of life” that sustains all of us is such that there is an extraordinary “inter-connectedness” to everything.
 Nature abhors a vacuum, and so as a consequence of its flawless design, nothing in nature is “independent!”
 Instead, every thread in the fabric of nature is “interdependent” with each and every living and non-living thing relying on the other for its continued existence.
-Every living thing is contributing to your existence so that you may live.
+Everything that exists is contributing to your existence so that you may live.

-Something to keep in mind when one considers the world that we’ve divided up into countries, states, politics, social strata, class distinction, race, religion, ethnicity, and so on.
-All these distinctions leave us feeling disconnected and cut off from one another.
+Something to keep in mind when one considers the world that we’ve divided up into countries, states, politics, social strata, class distinction, race, religion, ethnicity, and so on, and reduced to a marketplace.
+Only a very tiny fraction of humans venture out into nature and camp, backpack, or day hike.
+The world we’ve created leaves us feeling disconnected and cut off from one another and the very planet we are an extension of and literally made of.

 So then, why can’t we feel this connection to EVERYTHING?